Home » Truck Driving Jobs » Is a Career As a Department of Defense Truck Driver For You?

 • Material Type: Sensitive or hazardous materials will often pay better.

-If this type of truck driving job appeals to you, check out a company that hires D.O.D. drivers, to apply.
+If this type of truck driving job appeals to you, check out a company that hires D.O.D. drivers.

 The Challenges and Rewards of a D.O.D.
 Driver

-Being a D.O.D. truck driver isn’t a gig for just any driver.
+Being a D.O.D. truck driver isn’t a driving job for just any driver.

 This type of driver needs to be highly motivated, experienced and willing to make the necessary sacrifices to get the job done.